Website Marketing Manager

 Internet Marketing Director, Website Marketer, Internet Advertising Representative, Digital Marketing Manager

 Plus, even though getting songs on the radio is still a very big way to push a new album or artist, more and more people are turning to online radio stations, giving them the ability to specifically hone in on their music of choice.
-Others also turn to the web to watch music videos online, and a properly run website for any record label should promote their artists by posting their videos on the site as well.
+Others also turn to the web to watch music videos online.
+A properly run website for any record label should promote their artists by posting their videos on social media and on the site.

-The Website Marketing Manager must also work with the Marketing Director to figure out who the site will be geared to, and what are they trying to accomplish with the site.
+The Website Marketing Manager must also work with the Marketing Director or Concert Hall Marketing Director, or Music Web Designer to figure out who the site will be geared to, and what are they trying to accomplish with the site.
 They also must be cognizant of the fact that site visitors can access online sites from virtually anywhere in the world.
 Also, many record labels set up mini-sites within the main site for each of their artists, and of course, the Website Marketing Manager would be responsible for these sites as well.

 An added benefit of setting up online contests is the capture of fans’ information like address, email addresses, etc., allowing the label to build a database full of information that can be used for future mailings and email newsletters.

 The Website Marketing Manager definitely needs to do research in order to uncover how people are finding the site, what they are doing on the site, etc. This can be done by implementing surveys and questionnaires where fans can submit their input or through online tracking systems.

 The Website Marketing Manager usually works with the label’s main Marketing, Advertising, Promotion Staffer, Public Relations, Website Content Producers, Social Media Managers, or Promotion Managers to make sure the site becomes a success.